sbarnhart/rightscale_scripts/README.md

 # rightscale_scripts
-Sandbox for script development and tools for interactive with the [RightScale](https://rightscale.com) API
+Sandbox for script development and tools for interacting with the [RightScale](https://rightscale.com) API